pingcap/docs/tidb-cloud/tidb-cloud-release-notes.md

     - [Get Started with Data Service](/tidb-cloud/data-service-get-started.md)
     - [Get Started with Chat2Query API](/tidb-cloud/use-chat2query-api.md)

-- Support decreasing the size of TiDB, TiKV, and TiFlash nodes to scale in a [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier) cluster.
+- Support decreasing the size of TiDB, TiKV, and TiFlash nodes to scale in a [Dedicated Tier](/tidb-cloud/select-cluster-tier.md#dedicated-tier) cluster that is hosted on AWS.

     You can decrease the node size [via the TiDB Cloud console](/tidb-cloud/scale-tidb-cluster.md#change-node-size) or [via the TiDB Cloud API (beta)](https://docs.pingcap.com/tidbcloud/api/v1beta#tag/Cluster/operation/UpdateCluster).